 We have provided significant funding under a Memorandum of Understanding with the World Heritage Centre and through the World Heritage Fund to protect sites in developing countries.

-Australia is currently partnering countries to improve environmental management and assist in identifying and preparing key sites with World Heritage List potential.
-These countries include:
+Australia is currently working with partners to improve environmental management and assist in identifying and preparing key sites with World Heritage List potential in the Asia-Pacific region, including:

 - Papua New Guinea